 They are most likely noticeably silent about recommending the option of you buying that exchange-traded fund that offers exposure to thousands of companies that costs 0.03% per year (for which they receive nothing in commissions), but which, based on analysis of a mountain of data, will likely outperform their suggestions over the long term and may well represent exactly what you should be investing in.

-Your commission-based “financial advisor” also cares very much if you buy that non-traded REIT he may be pitching you.
-Firms can take anything from 10% to even as high as 20% in commissions for selling you these things (as well as up to another 4% or 5% each year and maybe even take another cut when you sell) and your smiling commission-based financial advisor that smooth-talks you into the purchase is going to get his piece of that.
+Your commission-based “financial advisor” also cares very much if you buy that non-traded REIT (NTR) he may be pitching you.
+Firms can take anything from 10% to even as high as 20% in commissions for selling you these things (as well as up to another 4% or 5% each year and maybe even take another cut when you sell - always assuming you can find a buyer which is frequently not the case for NTRs which have enormous liquidity issues, lockup periods and surrender penalties) and your smiling commission-based financial advisor that smooth-talks you into the purchase is going to get his piece of that.

 Real Estate and Mortgage Brokers